 - Death cases – must be filed within three (3) years of the date of death.

 - Occupational disease cases – must be filed within three (3) years from the date of discovery of the disease and its relationship to employee’s occupation.

 - Cumulative trauma disorder cases – must be filed within three (3) years from the date of discovery of the trauma and its relationship to employee’s occupation.

-Why You Should Hire a FELA Attorney
+Why You Should Hire a FELA Lawyers

 1.)
 The railroad can no longer contact you directly after you retain a FELA attorney.
 This conveniently removes any added stress or pressure for workers who may fear retaliation from overly aggressive railroad employers or its agents.

 2.)When you file a FELA claim for your injuries, you’ll need to prove the railroad was negligent.
 An attorney can help you build a solid case so that you increase your chances of getting the most compensation possible and lessen your chances of being denied.

 At Mike Brandner Injury Attorneys, looking after your well-being and best interests is a priority of our legal team.
 We work hard so that you can focus on recovering after an injury.
 Feel free to contact us for a free consultation to learn how we can help ease your way through filing a FELA railroad worker injury case.